Tag: BYD

 Conclusion

-Investors globally should take note.
-The lesson is not to mourn the erosion of the leader.
-Instead, they should study the diffusion of its power.
+For global investors, the takeaway is not to mourn BYD’s erosion but to study how its power has diffused.
 Every sovereign model eventually becomes a public algorithm.
-In the EV race, survival no longer depends on owning the stack.
-It relies on the ability to rewrite the algorithm faster than the competition can copy it.
-The stage is live, the predators have changed, and the hunter has officially become the hunted.
+In the EV race, survival depends not on owning the stack but on rewriting the algorithm faster than competitors can copy it.